Last updated on September 22nd, 2023

 Madrid Excursions to Take in December

 Madrid is a huge city.
 If this is your first time visiting the capital of Spain, start your trip with the excursion.
-Two or three hours excursion will help you see main attractions, understand how everything is connected and where you should return and explore on your own.
+Two or three hours excursion will help you see the main attractions, understand how everything is connected and where you should return and explore on your own.

 For tours in Madrid, first of all, I’d like to recommend the Daily Customized Walking Tour of Madrid.
 During the time on the tour, you‘ll see the architecture of the quarters, royal palaces, famous squares, and much more.
 The number of participants in the group is the number of people you travel with.
 The price is 30 euros per person, no matter how many people go.
 Children under 3 years are free and under 12 years get a 50% discount.

 If you prefer free walking tours, here is the link with the details.
 The difference between a free tour and a private one is that the free tour usually covers the most touristy spots while introducing the basics of the city.
 A private tour is good for those who are looking for a more in-depth acquaintance with Madrid, to visit hidden gems and hear more stories on the history and life of the city.

 Here are a few more, in my opinion, interesting excursions in Madrid: